direktiv/direktiv-apps/imagerecognition/README.md

++++
+{
+  "image": "vorteil/imagerecognition",
+  "desc": "Checks an image to see if it is safe for work and responds with content is likely to be racy, adult or violence themed."
+}
++++
 # ImageRecognition

 Checks an image to see if it is safe for work and responds with content is likely to be racy, adult or violence themed.